genenetwork/gn-docs/general/help/facilities.md

 overview](http://www.nics.utk.edu/computing-resources/acf/acf-system-overview))
 and now has over 3 PB of high-performance Lustre DDN storage and contains over 8000 cores with some large RAM nodes and several GPU nodes.
 Drs.
-Prins, Garrison, Chen, Ashbrook and other team members use ISAAC systems to analyze genomic and genetic data sets.
+Prins, Garrison, Colonna, Chen, Ashbrook and other team members use ISAAC systems to analyze genomic and genetic data sets.
 Note that we can not use ISAAC and storage facilities for public-facing web services because of stringent security requirements.
 ISAAC however,